 Weatherby also enjoys one of the highest employee retention rates in the staffing industry.
 As a result, every specialty team benefits from a depth of experience.

-“This experience is extremely important,” Kimble stresses.
-“We don’t want our doctors to waste their time talking to somebody that doesn’t know if an assignment would good for them.
+“This experience is extremely important,” Forte stresses.
+“We don’t want our doctors to waste their time talking to somebody that doesn’t know if an assignment would be good for them.
 When a provider goes into a setting that’s not good for them — where they won’t thrive — you’re putting their livelihood in jeopardy.
 We really care about quality and want our providers to have a good experience with every assignment.”